 France Yacht Charters

-Whether in Monaco, Nice or Cannes, the South of France has that special “je ne sais quoi.”
-You can’t help but notice the magic everywhere: From the narrow, cobble-stoned streets humming with activity, to the charming seaside cafes and sun-soaked beaches, the French Riviera is simply paradise for luxury yacht charters guests.
+Whether in St Tropez, Nice or Cannes, the South of France has that special “je ne sais quoi.”
+You can’t help but notice the magic everywhere: From the narrow, cobble-stoned streets humming with activity, to the charming seaside cafes and sun-soaked beaches, the French Riviera is simply paradise for luxury yacht charters.

 The South of France beckons charterers who come to bask in the region’s cultural and scenic delights: A smattering of chic resorts, to-die-for French Mediterranean cuisine, A-list music and film festivals, quiet villages steeped in history, and of course, those heavenly French Riviera views.

 There’s plenty to explore on luxury France yacht charters.
-Head south along the Côte d’Azur, and discover the haunts of artists and painters like Picasso, Monet, and Renoir.
-Every port-of-call offers a chance to be charmed by manicured tree-lined promenades, winding shop-lined streets, and Old World palaces.
-Looking to discover the French countryside?
-Venture into Provence’s inland villages, where you’ll find vibrant lavender fields, best-in-the-world vineyards and quaint villages.
+Head south along the French Riviera and discover the haunts of artists and painters like Picasso, Monet, and Renoir.
+Every port-of-call offers a chance to be charmed by manicured tree-lined promenades, winding shop-lined streets, and old-world palaces.
+Bottom line: The French Riviera is one of the world’s best yacht charter destinations.